LouHenryAlvarez/jackbox/README.md

     injector :Name                                      # capitalized method

 Their use and semantics are somewhat defined by the following snippet.
-But, to fully understand their implications to your code, you have to understand the section on injector versioning, and perhaps injector directives.
+But, to fully understand their implications to your code, you have to understand the sections on injector versioning, local binding, and perhaps injector directives.

     # somewhere in your code
     include Injectors